 To move beyond security verification to security validation requires a conceptual understanding of how security controls provide security protection.
 This is where TBSE comes in.
 You can take an individual component of your security armoury, apply the TBSE paradigm to create a conceptual understanding of the dynamics going on there, and from that you can identify what you would need to measure or analyse to answer the risk management questions you want your metrics to answer.

-That might be sufficiently complete to show you what you need to change about your security design to make a worthwhile improvement in the amount of security it provides.
-And if not, then it will show you where you need to add more detail (to the model or the data you gather) so you can answer the question at hand.
-As with any type of modelling, the general rule of thumb is the more detailed you can make the model and input data, the more detail you will get (and the more confidence you can have) in the results.
+That might be sufficient to show you what you need to change about the component's security design to make a worthwhile improvement in the amount of security it provides.
+And if not, then it will show you where you need to build in more detail (to the model or the data you gather) so you can answer the questions at hand.
+As with any type of modelling, the general rule of thumb is the more detail you have in the model and input data, the more detail you get back (and the more confidence you can have) in the results.

-You can apply TBSE one step at a time.
-You take the analysis as far as you need to get the answers you want, you set up the measurement and reporting processes you need for your metric, and you start to operate the metric.
-When ready, you move on to the next aspect of your security armoury you want to improve.
-At your own speed, you develop a new set of metrics that lend themselves to dashboard RAG diagrams and regular periodic tracking, except that this time they do help you understand the things you need to understand so you can stay secure.
+You can apply TBSE one component at a time.
+You take the analysis for that component as far as you need it to go to give the answers you want, you operationalise the measurement and reporting processes for the relevant metrics, and on you go.
+When ready, you move on to the next component in your security armoury.
+At your own speed, you evolve a new set of metrics that lend themselves to dashboard RAG diagrams and regular periodic tracking, except that this time they do help you understand the things you need to know to stay secure.

-I have helped clients develop security metrics across a range of security areas including: Resistance to malware; Resistance to Phishing; Staff security awareness; End-user password strength; Perimeter resistance to intrusion attacks; Software vulnerability removal; DDoS protection; and others.
+I have helped clients develop security metrics in this way across a range of security areas including: Resistance to malware; Resistance to Phishing; Staff security awareness; End-user password strength; Perimeter resistance to intrusion attacks; Software vulnerability removal; DDoS protection; and others.

-Exciting opportunities await those who treat cyber security as a science.
-If you would like to talk about any aspect of this in more detail, please get in touch.
+All sorts of exciting opportunities await those willing to treat cyber security as a science.
+If you would like to talk about any of this in more detail, please get in touch.
 Email me at email@example.com or call 07734 311567 (+44 7734 311567).